yummies from a loving hand

 own efforts and the feeling of accomplishment while looking at your larder!

-So go for it, fill your larder, start today.
+So go for it, fill your pantry, start today.

 The summer is short but British Columbia produce is without doubt, the most flavourful of all.
 There's something new in every season and they pass quickly, grab on now.
 Why not get back to Grandma's old ways?